Current role: Researcher – marine ecology and elasmobranchs at IFREMER-MARBEC

-Policy researcher at MARECO, associated scientist at the Charles Darwin Foundation, and scientific advisor at the Eagle Ray project- Mexican Caribbean
+Policy researcher at MARECO and scientific advisor at the Eagle Ray project- Mexican Caribbean

 I am a marine biologist.
 Everything in the ocean sparks my interest and I often wish I could study many more disciplines.
 But in 2001, I chose a particular group of marine animals: elasmobranchs.